 Denmark’s The Little Mermaid statue has graced Copenhagan Harbor since 1913.
+In May 2010 she was moved for the first time, to be exhibited at the World Expo in Shanghai until October.

 On April Fools Day 2010, she temporarily reappeared courtesy of the Natural History Museum of Denmark, although in a different form, composed of human bones and a swordfish skeleton.